Nandayang/Deep-Constrained-Gaussian-Network/README.md

 ![image](https://github.com/Nandayang/Deep-Constrained-Gaussian-Network/blob/main/figs/FIG1.jpg)

-Please cite this paper if you are using it for your research!
+Please cite this paper if you are using it for your research.